TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ![Wrong column](WrongColumn.png)

-Such file is causing a 1 minute delay for DMF and then an internal error
+This file caused a 1 minute delay for DMF and then an internal error

 ![Wrong column error](WrongColumnError.png)

-DMF is using a data integration component that connects to an Excel file and that is probably why the error is not verbose.
+DMF uses a data integration component that connects to an Excel file and that is probably why the error is not verbose.

 This message is stored in the Messages table, users can view the error log, then download the file and check the reason for this error.